kkriti01/lanyon/about.md

 ---

 <p class="message">
-  ““when you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.””
+  “when you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.”
   </p>
   <p>
   Hey there!
 I am a software engineer based out in Mumbai.I am currently working as a python developer in a startup.